 The Dutch health insurance consists of a mandatory basic health insurance and different additional supplementary insurances.
 The basic health insurance covers basic medical care like hospital treatment, maternity care and most medical products.

-Every year the Dutch government decides what medical care is covered within the basic health insurance and what should be covered with an additional insurance.
+Every year the Dutch government decides what medical care is covered within the basic health insurance and what should be covered with an additional health insurance.
 The additional insurance covers, for example, extra treatments and therapy.
 People who know in advance what medical care they might need in the coming year pay their extra share by having a additional insurance.

 For example: you'll be travelling to an exotic destination soon.
 The Dutch government decided that travel vaccinations are not included in the basic healthcare insurance.
 In that case you can claim it on your supplementary additional insurance.
 For the most up-to-date coverage check your (additional) health insurance policy.